Energy Transition in Motion (Week of March 14, 2025)

 Velda Addison joined Hart Energy in June 2012.
 She brings more than a decade of journalism experience along with a bachelor's degree in journalism from the University of Texas at Austin.
 She has won several reporting awards for news coverage in Texas and Louisiana.
 As part of Hart Energy's editorial team, Addison covers energy with a focus on renewables and the energy transition.

-Here is a look at some of this week’s renewable energy news, including a milestone for solar module manufacturing capacity.
+Here is a look at some of this week’s renewable energy news, including a record-breaking year for solar capacity additions.

-Here is a look at some of this week’s renewable energy news, including two more solar farms in Texas.
+Here is a look at some of this week’s renewable energy news, including SMT Energy securing funding for a battery energy storage facility in Houston.

 © 2025 Hart Energy.
 All rights reserved.
 Reproduction in whole or in part, in any form or medium without express written permission is prohibited.